Hell: The Sequel: Critical reception

 Chad Grischow from IGN Entertainment gave the EP an 8 out of 10, saying, "The high-powered pair sporadically delivers on the promise of their collaboration over the nine-track EP, but for most of the effort the two take turns owning songs while the other comes off clunky."
 The track and lead single "Fast Lane" was favored, stating that the duo "deliver explosive, live-wire flows that make it hard to ignore how great they sound together".
 Grischow also favored Slaughterhouse's appearance in the album.
 Bruno Mars' guest appearance was criticized, however, calling it "the strangest of the set".

 Music website Consequence of Sound gave a mixed review.
-Writer Winston Robbins claims to be disappointed to see the return of Eminem's use of crude humour, as it was negatively received in the past.
+Writer Winston Robbins claims to be disappointed to see the return of Eminem's use of crude humor, as it was negatively received in the past.
 He states that the EP is a "step back for both rappers."
 He especially dislikes the production in the EP, calling it "predictable" and occasionally "silly".